pypeaday/eol-dr/checklist.md

 As you know, I SimpleLogin.io to alias most of my e-mails.
 Go to [dashy.paynepride.com](dashy.paynepride.com) and follow a link to the SimpleLogin dashboard.
-If you need to login you will need to check my 2FA app on my phone (probably Microsoft Authenticator) for a code for simplelogin.
+If you need to login you will need to check my 2FA app on my phone (Microsoft Authenticator or Aegis) for a code for simplelogin.

 The SimpleLogin dashboard will show you all my email addresses - they all funnel to my main emails which are logged in SimpleLogin `Mailboxes`

-Add my ProtonMail account to your phone and you will get any emails to any address in SimpleLogin
+SimpleLogin is a service we use through Proton so you can continue to use it no problem.
+Proton has a subscription paid for through a Privacy.com card.
+As of April 2023 we have an organization subscription.

 ### Domains